Cleveland Clinic Holiday Inn

-Hotel Project Team Finds Value is More Than Skin Deep with Precast-Alternative Cladding
+Hotel Project Team Finds Value is More Than Skin Deep

+Bringing hospitality to world-class healthcare.
 Cleveland Clinic is a world-class research and clinical care institution, with more than 40 buildings (including a hospital with more than 1,400 beds) across its 165-acre grounds.
 Patients and their families come to the Clinic from across the United States and around the globe for treatment.
 The need for nearby lodging to serve these visitors became obvious when the Clinic chose to demolish a former guest house to make way for a new medical-education complex.

 The hometown firm of Kaczmar Architects, Inc., (KAI) landed the design contract for the 276-room hotel, operated under the Holiday Inn brand, that was intended to take the place of the previous guest house.
 This firm’s first task was ensuring its plans meshed with Cleveland Clinic’s well-defined architectural guidelines.
 KAI wasn’t a newcomer to these requirements – as architects for several other recent projects on the campus, they were very familiar with their client’s fit-and-finish priorities.